Introduction

 📜 Paperwork builds the fortress

-The panic room does not begin with speeches.
+The panic room doesn't begin with speeches.
 It begins with paperwork.

 In 1951, the Defence of Greenland Agreement creates a standing legal pathway for US defence presence and facilities.
 [11] Read that sentence again.
 Standing and pathway.
 Not a one-time arrangement.
-A chassis.
-A legal structure that can carry upgrades indefinitely, long after the original signatories are dead.
+A treaty chassis.
+A legal structure that can carry later upgrades long after the original signatories are dead.

-That is what a treaty chassis does: it makes presence permanent and makes expansion look like routine continuity.
+That's what a treaty chassis can do: make presence durable, make expansion look like routine continuity.
 Presidents change.
 Parliaments turn over.
-But the chassis persists.
-And once it exists, every subsequent "upgrade" can be presented as maintenance of an existing agreement, even when the strategic footprint doubles with each iteration.
+The chassis persists.
+Once it exists, later "upgrades" can be presented as maintenance of an existing agreement, even when the strategic footprint grows.

 In 2004, the framework is amended and supplemented at Igaliku.
 [12] [14] [15] New provisions, new procedures, new consultation mechanisms, all recorded and internationally registered.
 The upgrade pathway becomes reproducible.
 It becomes normal.

-This is how empires actually work.
-Not through dramatic conquest, but through administrative continuity.
+Imperial systems rarely work through dramatic conquest alone.
+They work through administrative continuity.
 The law provides stable permissions.
 Each amendment cites the original.
 Each upgrade references the last.
-The fortress rises one filing at a time, and nobody has to call it a fortress because legally, it is just maintenance.
+The fortress rises one filing at a time, and nobody has to call it a fortress because legally, it can be described as maintenance.

-But there is another voice in the room.
-And it is starting to push back.
+But there's another voice in the room.
+And it's starting to push back.

 🧭 "Nothing about us without us"

 If you only cite Washington, Copenhagen, Brussels, and NATO, you reproduce the chessboard view.
 Great powers moving pieces.
 Locals as terrain.
-That is not the whole picture.
+Not the whole picture.

-Greenland's government publishes its own foreign, security, and defence policy for 2024–2033.
+Greenland's government publishes its own foreign, security, and defence policy for 2024 to 2033.
 [16] The organising principle: "Nothing about us without us."

-Sit with that.
-When local agency has to be asserted formally (printed, published, distributed) it usually means pressure already exists.
-You do not declare a boundary unless someone is pushing against it.
-The document is not theatre.
-It is a marker.
+When local agency has to be asserted formally, printed, published, distributed, pressure already exists.
+You don't declare a boundary unless someone is pushing against it.
+The document isn't theatre.
+It's a marker.
 It says: we see what is happening, and we intend to be in the room.

-This is where the perimeter logic becomes visible: not in the expansion itself, but in the resistance to it.
-When a government of 57,000 people has to publish a formal policy asserting its right to participate in decisions about its own territory, that tells you something about the forces pushing in the other direction.
+The perimeter logic becomes visible not in the expansion itself, but in the resistance to it.
+When a government of roughly 57,000 people has to publish a formal policy asserting its right to participate in decisions about its own territory, that tells you something about the forces pushing in the other direction.

 Fifty-seven thousand people.
 That's the population of Greenland.
 That's the community being folded into a warning architecture built by powers with combined populations of over a billion.